AC-PHD/Seurat_PFA_pipeline/README.md

 -> run the python script

 Note: If you prefer running the validation using another gene set instead of "gene_mutual_information.csv", you can do so by changing the respecitve parameter.

+## 7.)
+07_merge_mutual_information
+to get the mutual information with the names of the genes

+-> create a new directory and copy paste the files into the directory:
+	* "result_1.csv"
+	* "gene_mutual_information.csv"

+--> run the script